SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-exchange-tracelogs.md

 9. **Directory (tenant) ID** Enter your tenant ID from your Azure Application.
 This should be a Globally Unique Identifier aka GUID.

-10. **Secret** Enter your client secret generated within your Azure Application.
+10. **Secret**.
+Enter your client secret generated within your Azure Application.

 11.  **Oauth 2.0 Authorization Code** Enter a valid authorization code.
 They expire within 1 hour of creation.
 The Microsoft Exchange Trace Logs Source will use this temporary code to automatically generate and rotate your API tokens for accessing the data.